brian14708/wh-briefings/presidential-actions/2022-03/2022-03-14-a-proclamation-on-national-equal-pay-day-2022.md

 modified_time: 2022-03-14 14:27:53-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2022/03/14/a-proclamation-on-national-equal-pay-day-2022/
 published_time: 2022-03-14 14:27:52-04:00
-title: A Proclamation on National Equal Pay Day, 2022
+title: "A Proclamation on National Equal Pay Day,\_2022"
 ---

 Equal pay is a matter of justice, fairness, and dignity — it is about